Negotiation is one of the core soft skills of business.

 A plan of action is the key to any successful negotiation.
 If you do not come to the table with a plan of action, you are going to lose.

 Comcast and other large companies use a series of scripts designed to “idiot-proof” their customer service and get more of your hard-earned money.
-They have scripts for acquiring new customers, upgrading existing customers, preventing cancelations, and more.
+They have scripts for acquiring new customers, upgrading existing customers, preventing cancellations, and more.

 Well, I want to help you fight fire with fire.
 So here is a list of steps and scripts that you can use to negotiate with Comcast.